-- Payment is to be made at the Business Office with five (5) business days.
+- Payment is to be made at the Business Office within five business days.

-- Tickets can be appealed through the Appeal Committee established by the Environmental Health and Safety Committee - firstname.lastname@example.org
+- Tickets can be appealed through the Appeals Committee established by the Environmental Health and Safety Committee - firstname.lastname@example.org

-- If the Appeal Committee does not receive written notification of an appeal within five (5) business days, the registration will be traced, the violation will increase by $10 which includes the $5 registration tracing fee, and a letter will be sent.
-In addition, a hold will be placed on the student’s account, preventing them from receiving grades, transcript, diploma and registering for the next semester.
+- If the Appeals Committee does not receive written notification of an appeal within five business days, the registration will be traced, the violation will increase by $10, which includes the $5 registration tracing fee, and a letter will be sent.
+In addition, a hold will be placed on the student’s account, preventing him/her from receiving grades, transcript, diploma and registering for the next semester.